Disturbed Sleep (Not What She Expected II)

 At this Sylin, blinked awake.
 “Hmmn?”
 He asked, rubbing his eyes, clearly still groggy.

 Xev!”
 She breathed.
 Turning to him, and tapping her finger on her lips, emphasizing her preference that he stay quiet.
-When looking back down at Sylin, she realized that in the brief silence, he had continued to sleep.
-She’s never noticed how innocent he looked.
-His normal actions left her looking away from him, for one reason or another.
-As he subconsciously drew himself closer to her for warmth, she realized that there was a purity to his face, undisturbed by emotion, as though he were uncorrupted by the world.
-A face of someone that she wanted to protect.
+Looking back down at Sylin, she realized that in the brief silence, he had already fallen back asleep, and found herself startled by how innocent he looked.
+His normal actions usually left her turning away from him, for one reason or another.
+As he subconsciously drew himself closer to her for warmth, she smiled at the child-like purity to his face, undisturbed by emotion, and seemingly uncorrupted by the world.
+Suddenly, it dawned on her.
+This was a face of someone that she wanted to protect.

 “Xiyana, what is going on here?”
 Her brother whispered behind her.